Our law firm is handling baby food autism lawsuits in all 50 states.

 June 26, 2023

 In a recent investigation by Consumer Reports, it has been found that heavy metals like arsenic, cadmium, and lead continue to persist in some baby food brands, a concern first raised five years ago.
 Notwithstanding the calls for manufacturers to ensure healthier baby foods, major brands such as Earth’s Best Organic, Gerber and Hot Kid still exhibit variable levels of these harmful metals in their products.
 Such exposure can potentially impair children’s IQ and cause developmental issues.
 The report underscores the need for the Food and Drug Administration to instigate stricter regulations on permissible levels of toxic metals in baby foods.
-Foods primarily made from rice, sweet potatoes, and carrots were identified as carrying the highest risk, largely due to the ways they are farmed.
-Consumer Reports plan future tests for heavy metal contamination in baby foods and related products.
+Foods primarily made from rice, sweet potatoes, and carrots were identified as carrying the highest risk, largely due to how they are farmed.
+Consumer Reports plans future tests for heavy metal contamination in baby foods and related products.

 June 1, 2023